-So I'm here to help you correct your errors by listing my top 12 jewellery mistakes and how to avoid them - for your own sake.
-They will help you save time, money and keep your jewellery (and yourself) looking great.
+But don't panic: I'm here to help you correct your errors by listing my top 12 jewellery mistakes and how to avoid them - for your own sake.
+They'll help you to save time, money and keep your jewellery (and yourself) looking great.
 What's not to love about that?

 1. Not understanding the materials used to make jewellery

 When shopping for jewellery you should always be clear on what the pieces are made from.
 If the seller doesn't specify the materials then it's likely the designs are not made from silver, gold, rose gold or other precious metals.
 If you're unclear, then you should always ask before you buy, especially for higher priced items.

 Just because a piece of jewellery is gold or silver in colour doesn't mean it's made from those specific metals.
 In particular if a piece of jewellery gives the appearance of being gold but it's inexpensive, then it's almost certainly not gold at all: at best it will be very thinly plated.
 Gold is a very expensive metal and there is no such thing as cheap gold jewellery.
 Find out more about gold and different types of gold used in jewellery.

 Base metal jewellery, such as brass or nickel, is unlikely to wear well over time and may turn your skin black or green.
 It may even cause allergic reactions or worse - and that's especially the case with nickel, which we strongly recommend you avoid wearing.
 Thinly plated jewellery may fairly quickly wear through to the base metal beneath.

-You should also know what any gemstones are: whether they are lab grown or natural, or whether they are entirely fake.
+You should also know what any stones are: whether they are lab grown or natural, or whether they are entirely fake.
 Any of these options are fine in the right circumstances, but it pays to be aware of what you're spending your hard earned money on.

 Of course low cost costume jewellery has its place and if you're happy for a design to be a relatively short lived fashion piece and your skin will tolerate the materials, then that's perfectly okay.